cell-org/c0js.cell.computer/README.md

 - `description`: has 2 attributes `body` and `domain` (both mandatory)
   - `body`:
     - `cid`: **(required)** the IPFS CID of the token metadata.
 This is the only mandatory attribute of the `body` attribute.
-    - `minter`: specify a single minter. if not specified, anyone can mint.
+    - `sender`: specify a single sender who will submit the script to the contract. if not specified, anyone can submit.
+    - `receiver`: specify a single receiver who will receive this token when it's minted. if not specified, whoever submits the successful minting transaction will receive the token.
-    - `price`: specify the price for the token. if not specified, free mint.
+    - `value`: specify the value required to submit the script. if not specified, free to submit and mint.
     - `start`: from when is this token valid?
       - if `start` is specified, the token cannot be minted to the host contract until that time.
       - if not specified, it's considered valid anytime, and can be minted to the contract anytime.